Rushdrshd/IDB30102_GroupV_DetectingPhishinginWebBrowsingEnvironmentsUsingEnsembleMachineLearningAlgorithms/07_References/README.md

 # 07_References

-Full APA 7th-edition references, dataset links, GitHub/open-source repositories, and framework/library references supporting the data collection, preliminary technical components, and evaluation plan (Sections 05 and 06).
-This list should be merged into the group's single master reference list in the Research Proposal — do not duplicate entries already listed by other members' sections.
+Full APA 7th-edition references, dataset links, GitHub/open-source repositories, and framework/library references supporting the data collection, preliminary technical components, and evaluation plan.
+This list should be merged into the group's single master reference list in the Research Proposal.

 ## Datasets